To consider the report of the Liveable Exeter Programme Director and Interim City Development Lead.

 Councillor Harvey, having given notice under Standing Order No. 44, spoke on the item.
 He raised the following points:-

-· the development is unsustainable;
+· the previously expressed concerns that the development is unsustainable remains;

 Mr David Lawrence spoke against the application.
 He raised the following points:-